 Behind the popular peppermint rock, there is a strong woman.
-Amalia Eriksson from Gränna did not only create a beloved product but also managed to turn her life from despair to success.
+Amalia Erikson from Gränna.
+She did not only create a beloved product but also managed to turn her fateful life to success.

 The peppermint rock was invented in the middle of the 19th century and behind this success story, there is a poor widow.
 She resisted poverty and a society where men were privileged and women were not supposed to run businesses.

-As a matter of fact, it is in Gränna that Amalia meets the love of her life, the tailor Anders Eriksson.
+As a matter of fact, it is in Gränna that Amalia meets the love of her life, the tailor Anders Erikson.
 In 1857, they get married and it will not be long before the family gets extended.
-About a year after the wedding, the twins are born, but sadly enough, one of them is born dead.
+About a year after the wedding, the twins are born, but sadly enough, one of them is still born.
 It is difficult to imagine how Amalia dealt with the grief over losing a child but also the happiness of bringing little Ida to the family.
-This happiness will not be for long, however, as Anders dies from dysentery about a week after the delivery.
-Once again, Amalia is alone and now, she does not only have herself to take care of but also her daughter Ida.
-Indeed, her life has not been easy and it has been told that she often spoke about her life story through the words “no one is more alone than me”.
+This happiness will not be for long.
+Anders dies from dysentery about a week after the childbirth.
+Once again Amalia is left alone, but this time she has to take care of her daughter Ida.
+Amalia´s life has not been easy and it has been told that she often spoke about her life story through the words “no one is more alone than me”.

 Female business owner in the 19th century